We Looked into the Effects of Hurricane Harvey and Here’s What We Found

 Motiva isn’t the only refinery that was affected, of course.
 As much as 31 percent of total U.S. refining capacity has either been taken offline or reduced dramatically because of Harvey, according to CNBC.
 The Houston area alone, known as the energy capital of the world, is capable of refining about 2.7 million barrels of crude a day, or 14 percent of the nation’s capacity.

-As of Friday morning, gas prices in Texas had surged to $2.33 a gallon on average, more than a two-year high, according to GasBuddy.com.
+As of last Friday morning, gas prices in Texas had surged to $2.33 a gallon on average, more than a two-year high, according to GasBuddy.com.
 In the Dallas-Ft.
 Worth area, prices at some pumps are reportedly near $5 a gallon.
+By Monday, prices had spiked even more, to $2.50 a gallon.

 With concerns that a gas shortage might hit the state, panicked Texas consumers lined up outside numerous stations, sometimes for miles, to drain them dry.
 By 5:00 on Thursday, the 7-Eleven next door to U.S. Global headquarters was serving diesel only.